 Leadership Breakfast Series

-Join us for the third annual Leadership Breakfast Series, an initiative of the Faculty of Environment giving first-year Environment students the opportunity to connect with and learn from alumni through discussion and networking over breakfast.
+Join us for the third Leadership Breakfast Series, an initiative of the Faculty of Environment giving all Environment students the opportunity to connect with and learn from alumni through discussion and networking over breakfast.

 Fall 2017 Topic

 The topic of focus for September’s breakfast is “Coping with Change: Passion, Purpose, and Legacy”—learning how change affects our lives and aspirations in different ways.